cloudy-native/lingolotus.com/story-ideas/intermediate-1.md

 Story 4: Traveling
-Theme: Discussing travel experiencesPurpose: Learn travel-related vocabulary and past tense
+Theme: Discussing travel experiences
+Purpose: Learn travel-related vocabulary and past tense

 Do you like to travel?
 Yes, I love traveling to new places!